9 Essential micronized progesterone concerns to grasp:

-Proponents of bioidentical hormones say that one advantage of bioidentical estrogen over Premarin is that estrogen levels can be monitored better and treatment can therefore be individualized.
+Proponents of bioidentical hormones say that one advantage of bioidentical estrogen over Premarin is that estrogen levels are easily monitored and treatment can, therefore, be individualized.

-Skeptics will tell you that since no one knows exactly what hormone levels to aim for that symptoms, not levels should be treated and monitored.
+Skeptics will tell you that since no one knows precisely what hormone levels to aim for that symptoms, not levels should be treated and monitored.

 #6: How to find bioidentical hormones

-There are many products that are considered bioidentical estrogens and micronized progesterone, many are FDA-approved and can be purchased at your local drug store.
+Many products are considered bioidentical estrogens and micronized progesterone.
+Many of these products are FDA-approved and can be purchased at your local drug store.

 Bioidentical estradiol can come in pill, capsules, patch, cream and various vaginal preparations and micronized progesterone comes in capsules or vaginal gels.